matthewpalmer/Charter/README.md

 * improve the visual design of the app
 * improve the app icon
 * improve App Store marketing—think copy writing for the description, gorgeous screenshots, and maybe even a product video preview
+* translation and localisation (!!!)
 * improve the speed of the server or make the database more efficient
-* make getting set up and getting started contributing way easier
+* make suggestions, report bugs, ask questions, help people who ask questions, getting set up and getting started contributing way easier

-* …
+If you do any of the above, remember to open a PR to add yourself to the `CONTRIBUTORS` file!